 Concurrent and Hortonworks are teaming up to streamline enterprise

--centric applications.
+application development of data-centric applications.
 The strategic partnership was announced Tuesday.

 Concurrent, an enterprise data application platform company, will integrate its Cascading SDK, a widely used application development framework for Hadoop-based data applications, with Hortonworks Data Platform.
-Hortonworks, a provider of enterprise-targeted Apache Hadoop, will certify , support and deliver Cascading.
+Hortonworks, a provider of enterprise-targeted Apache Hadoop, will certify, support and deliver Cascading.